 “I would think your great-grandfather would be looking for us.
 You told him the time we thought we’d arrive, right?”

 At a noise behind her, she straightened.
 A common-sized door within the castle wall had opened, and a uniformed policeman stepped out.
 She had no love for policemen after the few run-ins she’d had in high school, but if all Austrian cops looked like this guy, she might set aside her prejudice.
 His navy beret was cocked to one side, navy jacket hugged a well-formed chest, and the pants with their oversized pockets low on the legs couldn’t disguise his muscular thighs.
 This wasn’t the typical uniform of an American policeman; although, one hand rested on the gun riding on his hip.
-He was probably near her age of twenty-three.
+He was probably near her age of twenty-four.

 As he approached the car, he pushed his jacket sleeves up to his elbows, exposing a golden layer of down catching the sun.
 “Wie kann ich euch helfen.”